 Diamorphine is prescribed to treat severe pain.

-It will be given to you by a doctor or nurse as an injection.
+It will usually be given to you by a doctor or nurse as an injection.
+A nasal spray may sometimes be used for children in hospital.

-The most common side-effects are constipation, drowsiness and feeling sick.
+The most common side-effects are constipation, drowsiness and feeling sick (nausea).
 Your doctor may prescribe medicines for you to take with diamorphine to help with some of these unwanted effects.

 |Type of medicine||Strong opioid painkiller|